auto-joe/rPi-xmrig-gcc7.3.0/README.md

 ## Results

 I now see an approximate 20% hashrate increase with my new xmrig binary!
 I tested the binary on two other rPi3b's I have and saw the same performance boost.
 My pi's have heatsinks, fans and mild overclocks (cpu_freq=1325, sdram_freq=500).
-With the gcc 6.1.0 xmrig binary, I average ~21.8 H/s.
+Mining *Aeon* with the gcc 6.1.0 xmrig binary, I average ~21.8 H/s.
 With the new 7.3.0 xmrig binary, I'm averaging ~25.1 H/s!

 ![hashrate gcc-7.3.0](https://i.imgur.com/84csjI4.png)